pyinstaller/pyinstaller/doc/usage.rst

 and for more detail, the `Apple code signing overview`_ technical note).

 You can add other items to the :file:`Info.plist` by editing the spec file;
-see :ref:`Spec File Options for a Mac OS X Bundle` below.
+see :ref:`Spec File Options for a macOS Bundle` below.

 Platform-specific Notes